 Eating a banana is an easy way to get some prebiotics, as they contain small amounts of inulin.

 What is inulin?
 It is a form of soluble fiber.
-The good bacteria in the lower gut uses it to make short-chain fatty acids for digestion.
+Inulin fructans, such as Orafti Synergy1, naturally occur in many vegetables.
+The good prebiotic probiotic bacteria in the lower gut uses it to make short-chain fatty acids for digestion.
 Unripe bananas are also rich in resistant starch which functions similarly to inulin.
 On top of the rich prebiotics, bananas are rich in vitamins, minerals, and antioxidants, too.
 They're also low-calorie fruits, so snacking on them won't make you feel guilty!

 3. Whole Oats

-Whole oats are rich in prebiotics called beta-glucan fiber, as well as resistant starch.
+Whole oats are rich in a prebiotic fiber called beta-glucan fiber, as well as resistant starch.
 Studies show that the beta-glucan fiber in oatmeal has a positive effect on gut microbial functions.
 On top of that, studies also show that whole oats lower LDL cholesterol and help regulate blood sugar levels.

 Tip: Try to avoid instant oats that already contain artificial flavoring.
 To get the full health benefits of oats, stick to the plain variety such as steel cut or old fashioned oats.